Importation of Engines, Vehicles, Vessels and Machines

 Exceptions

-Roles and Responsibilities of the Canada Border Services Agency
+Roles and responsibilities of the Canada CBSA

-Roles and Responsibilities of ECCC
+Roles and responsibilities of ECCC

 11. ECCC is responsible for the administration and enforcement of all ECCC legislation.